-A colonoscopy is a screening procedure during which a doctor uses a long, flexible scope to examine the lining of the colon in search of abnormalities, such polyps.
+A colonoscopy is a screening procedure during which a doctor uses a long, flexible camera to examine the lining of the colon in search of abnormalities, such as polyps.
 During a colonoscopy, abnormal tissue can be removed and tested for cancer.

 Colon cancer is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the U.S. Despite its high incidence, colon cancer is one of the most detectable and, if found early enough, most treatable forms of cancer.

 Colon cancer usually starts from polyps in the colon or rectum.
 A polyp is a growth that shouldn't be there and over time, some polyps can turn into cancer.

 Screening tests can find polyps, so they can be removed before they turn into cancer.
 Screening tests can also find colon cancer early.
 When it is found early, the chance of being cured is good.